CrypToolProject/CrypTool-2/CrypConsole/readme.md

 ### Defining inputs to and obaining outputs from CrypConsole

-When you execute a cwm-file wihtout specifying any input and output, the program will execute and terminate.
+When you execute a cwm file wihtout specifying any input and output, the program will execute and terminate.
 There will be no result at all displayed.
 To define inputs, you can use the -input option:

 ```
 CrypConsole -cwm=caesar.cwm -timeout=1 -input="text,plaintext, Hello world"